gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

     - text - read-only section for program instructions

 #### Stack vs Heap
-- in order to create object in stakc, yuo can declare statically
+- in order to create object in stack, you can declare statically
--

 . | Stack | Heap
 --|-------|------